California and the federal government are providing broad assistance to small businesses and employers impacted by

-The U.S. SBA is accepting new applications to EIDL from all eligible businesses.
+The U.S. Small Business Administration is accepting new applications to the Economic Injury Disaster Loan (EIDL) from all eligible businesses.
 Visit U.S. SBA’s Disaster Loan Applications website for more information.
 The U.S. SBA will continue to process EIDL Loan applications already submitted on a first-come, first-served basis.